 - Addiction groups

-The Comfort Spot is a website designed by the creators of the Quiet Place Project that connects users going through similar situations.
-Although it's more of a community than a chat room, people still can chat with others about mental health topics.
-If you enjoy this website, you may enjoy many of the other resources that the Quite Place Project creators have to offer.
+The Comfort Spot is a website designed by the creators of the Quiet Place Project, and it connects users going through similar situations.
+Although it's more of a community than a chat room, people can still chat about mental health topics.
+If you enjoy this website, you may also enjoy some of the other resources offered by the creators of the Quiet Place Project.

-HopeNet 360 is another online crisis chat website that connects users with spiritual coaches.
+HopeNet 360 is another online chat website that connects users with spiritual coaches.
+It also employs crisis counselors to speak to people over the phone.
 This website is available for everyone over the age of 13 and is filled with caring volunteers.
-However, the site operators recommend that anyone who is feeling suicidal should call the National Suicide Prevention Lifeline or talk to one of their crisis counselors over the phone.
-Both of the numbers for these resources are listed in the description of the website.
+However, the site operators encourage anyone feeling suicidal to call the National Suicide Prevention Lifeline or talk to one of their crisis counselors over the phone.
+Numbers for both of these resources are listed in the description of the website.

-If you don't mind conversations that involve religion, Chatnow is a chat resource that gives people the opportunity to receive advice from Christian volunteers.
-Their chat services base much of their advice on the Bible, and they advise on subjects from depression to alcohol abuse.
-Still, they state on their website that their volunteers are not equipped to handle mental illness and that visitors should seek out help from a professional if they are dealing with something beyond the volunteer's scope.
+Chatnow is a chat resource that gives people the opportunity to receive advice from Christian volunteers.
+Their chat services base much of their advice on the Bible, and they advise on a wide range of mental health and substance abuse issues.
+Still, they state on their website that their volunteers are not equipped to treat mental illness and that visitors should seek help from a professional if they're dealing with something beyond the volunteer's scope.

 If you're feeling alone, connecting with others for support via chat can be enormously helpful.
 However, the list above does not include platforms that strictly offer online therapy with a licensed professional.